Sessions jokes about getting 'pink slip' from Trump, says he is just one of many

 In his speech Wednesday, Sessions said he was "satisfied and fulfilled" with what he accomplished in the administration.
 "And I'm excited for those who will lead continue to lead the great department," he said.

-The president had repeatedly railed against Sessions — who had been one of Trump's biggest cheerleaders during the campaign — particularly for recusing himself from the special counsel's Russia investigation.
-Trump often trashed him on social media and in public appearances, castigating Sessions as weak and saying that he "never had control" of the Department of Justice.
+The president had repeatedly railed against Sessions — who had been one of Trump's biggest cheerleaders during the 2016 presidential campaign — particularly for recusing himself from the special counsel's Russia investigation.
+Trump often trashed Sessions on social media and in public appearances, castigating him as weak and saying that he "never had control" of the Department of Justice.

 Trump tapped Matt Whitaker, Sessions' chief of staff, to become acting attorney general.
 Whitaker, a critic of special counsel Robert Mueller's investigation, has been the subject of much controversy.